rmathena79/put-a-bird-on-it/README.md

 Bird sighting data comes from eBird (SAMPLE data set as of 9/26/2024): eBird Basic Dataset.
 Version: EBD_rel$VERSION.
 Cornell Lab of Ornithology, Ithaca, New York. $DATE.

+# Instructions

+In addition to a standard "dev" environment from class, you'll need to install psycopg2 for sqlalchemty to connect to postgresql.

 # Development Notes

 PROBLEMS